Giant Resonances based on Unitarily Transformed Two-Nucleon plus Phenomenological Three-Nucleon Interactions: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the Deutsche Forschungsgemeinschaft through contract SFB 634, by the Helmholtz International Centre for FAIR (HIC for FAIR) within the framework of the LOEWE program launched by the State of Hesse, by the BMBF through contracts 06DA9040I, 06DA7047I and the BMBF-FSP 302 ``NUSTAR.de''.
+This work is supported by the Deutsche Forschungsgemeinschaft through contract SFB 634, by the Helmholtz International Centre for FAIR (HIC for FAIR) within the framework of the LOEWE program launched by the State of Hesse, by the BMBF through contracts 06DA9040I, 06DA7047I, by the BMBF-FSP 302 ``NUSTAR.de'', by the ANR project ``SN2NS'' and by the Rare Isotope Science Project of the Institute for Basic Science funded by the Ministry of Science, ICT and Future Planning and the National Research Foundation of Korea (2013M7A1A1075766).